Working with schools

 Resources for independent use: Resources which support curriculum linked learning and play for use both at home and at school can include videos, quizzes, activities and games, which may be available as online and/or printable resources.

 Please be aware that GLAM venues have full and busy programmes and it may not be possible to pick up activities that have already been fully developed or to deal with urgent requests.
 Ideally, activities should be co-created with GLAM from project conception and researchers should get in contact early so that we can work together to develop your ideas.
-Please note that while researchers may contact GLAM departments directly they are also encouraged to contact departmental/Divisional PER facilitators for interim support/guidance.
+Please note that while researchers may contact GLAM departments directly they are also encouraged to contact departmental/Divisional PCER facilitators for interim support/guidance.

-GLAM PER Toolkit | Getting started |
+GLAM PCER Toolkit | Getting started |

 | Opportunities by category | Opportunities by institution | Case studies |